 - Media history

 Comprising 120 credit hours in total, the program also requires that you complete a student media practicum.
 This involves working in a practical capacity within student media organizations, with a minimum of 40 hours required per credit hour.
-A full breakdown of courses can be found on this page.

 University of Texas – San Antonio